bluem-development/bluem-php/README.md

              *  }
              *  "BirthDateResponse": string(10) "1975-07-25"
              *  */
-            // store that information and process it.
+            // store information and process it.

-            // You can for example use the BirthDateResponse to determine the age of the user and act accordingly
+            // You can for example use the BirthDateResponse to determine the age of the user and act accordingly.

             break;